Thorfusion/solder.py/README.md

 + MCIL export support
 + Advanced user management

-## Features in dev
+## Unfinished Features in dev

-+ MCIL optional mod tag
 + Adding mods in modpack builds, you can currently use add to selected build function
 + Hashing mods, partially done
-+ Changing mod version in modpack builds
++ Changing mod version in modpack builds, you can currently use add to selected build function
 + Pin your favorite modpacks to your menu!

 # Installation/Updating